kkayachr/CHR-Staking/README.md

 The staking system manages time in epochs.
 Reward related changes applied in your present epoch will not take effect until the next.

-The contract starts at epoch zero, and ticks over to the next epoch at > `7 * 24 * 60 * 60 second`s`.
-So a change applied
-20 seconds after the contract is deployed will not be active until `604801 seconds`.
+The contract starts at epoch zero, and ticks over to the next epoch at > `7 * 24 * 60 * 60 seconds`.
+So a change applied 20 seconds after the contract is deployed will not be active until `604801 seconds`.
 A change applied at `604801 seconds`, will not be active until `1209601 seconds`.